jordanisaacs/snowytrees.dev/site/content/blog/controlled-lock-violation-snapshot-isolation.md

 have a later read timestamp and thus deeper access to the uncommitted version list to make progress.

+### Violation Atomicity

+For correctness, setting violations does not need to be performed for all writes in a transaction at the same time.
+This is because a transaction will end up waiting for the outcome if the lock is not allowing violations (it does not just ignore the value).
+However in practice allowing violations should be performed atomically.
+Imagine the following scenario with non-atomic violations:

+{{ load_data(path="static/images/clv_mvcc_atomic.svg") }}

+If `Txn A` commits, `Txn B` will abort because it is a waiter on `Txn A` in Versioned List A. If `Txn A` aborts, `Txn B` will abort because it is dependent on `Txn A` in Versioned List B. If the violation timestamp was set atomically for all writers this would be avoided.

+Visibility of violations does need to be atomic, similar to commits.
+Otherwise `Txn B` would be a waiter on `Txn A`'s V2 even though the `ViolationTs <= StartTs`.

 ### Commit Dependencies

 A handy benefit of the versioned list is commit dependencies are embedded in it.
-Transactions do not need to keep track of their write dependents as during lock release they will be in the version list.
+Transactions do not need to keep track of write dependents as during lock release they will visible in the version list.

 However, the write set is not necessarily the same as the read set of a transaction.
 We also need to track commit dependencies for read rows.
 This is because we may be reading uncommitted data.
 So the transaction must wait for all read rows to be committed and abort if necessary before committing.

-UNDONE: graphic + citations

-To implement this we can take ideas from https://www.semanticscholar.org/paper/High-Performance-Concurrency-Control-Mechanisms-for-Larson-Blanas/7ce9e2064bfe1d50ca59edecff8da40604985c0d
+To implement this we can use the ideas from https://www.semanticscholar.org/paper/High-Performance-Concurrency-Control-Mechanisms-for-Larson-Blanas/7ce9e2064bfe1d50ca59edecff8da40604985c0d

 Each transaction, `T`, will have three new fields: